-The generic office has had its day.
+It's fair to say the generic office has had its day.
 These uninspiring spaces that were once the norm are giving way to a new wave of beautifully designed, incredibly thought-through workplaces.
 It coincides with changing attitudes towards work, the rise of freelance culture and the introduction of wellness to the mainstream.
-As work-life balance becomes a priority for many employees, expectations of the workplace have also risen, presenting an opportunity for brands to build on their brand experience by ensuring they have a workplace fit for the modern age and employee.
+As work-life balance becomes a priority for many employees, expectations of the workplace have also risen - presenting an opportunity for businesses to build on their brand experience by ensuring they have a workplace fit for the modern age.
 With the widespread adoption of flexible and remote working options, it’s even more important for brands to offer an agile workplace solution that supports this, particularly when remotivating staff after long home-working stints.

 In the experience era, purpose is everything.
 Your customers want to know who you are and what you stand for - and so do your employees.
 With over half of global millennials admitting company values matter more to them than a higher paycheck, it’s the perfect time for your workplace to express your ethos and form a campus for your community.

 Virgin Media’s new headquarters were designed around a concept of Social Media - championing the brand’s core value of building connections that really matter.
 We introduced immersive portals to link employees with one another throughout the building, and each floor has its own communal kitchen for staff to socialise and connect.
 By allowing employees to share in these core values, Virgin Media is strengthening the impact of their brand experience from the top down.